This site is focused on:-

 1) The Fluids of the Inner Ear, perilymph and endolymph

-2) The Barriers of the Ear, that control how substances enter and leave
+2) The Barriers of the Ear, controlling how substances enter and leave the ear

 3) Local Drug Delivery to the Inner Ear

 4) Computer Simulations of Drug Distribution in the Ear